equinor/fmu-ensemble/docs/advancedusage.rst

 ``ScratchRealization`` objects contain the methods ``runpath()`` which will give the full path to the directory  the realization resides in, this can be used freely by your function.
-For easier coupling with ecl2df, the function ``get_eclfiles()`` is provided.
+For easier coupling with res2df, the function ``get_resdatafiles()`` is provided.

-To be able to inject the ecl2df lines above into the API of fmu.ensemble and the :py:meth:`apply() <fmu.ensemble.ensemble.ScratchEnsemble.apply>` function, we need to to put it into a wrapper function.
+To be able to inject the res2df lines above into the API of fmu.ensemble and the :py:meth:`apply() <fmu.ensemble.ensemble.ScratchEnsemble.apply>` function, we need to to put it into a wrapper function.
 This wrapper function will always receive a Realization object as a named argument, and it must return a